-Assessment Description: Coursework/Assignment (10%);Project Report (70%); Presentation (10%); Conduct of Project (10%)
+Assessment Description: Coursework/Assignments from lectures (10%); Project Report (70%); Presentation (10%); Conduct of Project (10%)

 Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort Assessment Feedback: Final result and general feedback forms via the internet.
 Constant advice and feedback throughout the course.
 Each student receives feedback at the end of his/her presentation.
 Failure Redemption: There is no mechanism to redeem a failure in this module.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.

-The Faculty of Science & Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.